olasoykin/Widget-desktop/README.md

 * Nautilus >= 3.38
 * File-roller >= 3.38

+## Manual installation

+The easiest way of installing DING is to run the `local_install.sh` script.
+It performs the build steps specified in the next section.

+In Ubuntu, unfortunately, it is not possible to use it directly because the internal desktop-icons-ng extension interferes.
+The only way to update to the newest one is to install the package "gnome-session" to be able to use the standard gnome shell session, and there install the following extensions from extensions.gnome.org:

+* Desktop icons ng
+* Dash to dock
+* Appindicator and KstatusNotifierItem support

+That will allow to have the same experience than the original Ubuntu desktop, but with the most recent versions of the extensions.

 ## Internal architecture

 The code is divided in two parts: a classic Gtk program that manages the whole desktop